 Learn more about eligibility and the claims procedure at the website of the Motor Vehicle Accident Indemnification Corporation.

-If you need an attorney to help you with your MVAIA claim call (718) 993-9999 or send us an email to schedule a free consultation.
 Our main office is located in the Bronx, near the Deegan Expressway and easily accessible by trains numbers 2, 4 and 5 at the 149th Street station and Grand Concourse.
 Our office in Queens is located on Roosevelt Avenue, near Junction Boulevard station number 7 train.
 Our office in Manhattan is located on Fifth Avenue near Bryant Park.
 The Office of Oresky & Associates, PLLC., represents people injured throughout the State of New York, including New York City, the Bronx, Queens, Manhattan, Brooklyn (Kings County), Staten Island (Richmond County), Westchester, Long Island, Suffolk County and Nassau County.